Sparsity in long-time control of neural ODEs: Main result

 \begin{remark}[$L^\infty$ constraint] Penalizing the $L^1$ norm in \eqref{functional intro} enforces the use of sparse controls, which without an $L^\infty$ constraint, would a priori concentrate near $t=0$ as a Dirac mass.
 We include the $L^\infty$ constraint in the definition of $\mathfrak{U}_{\mathrm{ad},T}$ in order to prevent such degeneracy.
 One can then recover a Dirac mass centered at $t=0$ when $M\to+\infty$. \end{remark}

-\begin{remark}[Interpolation] In the case where $\mathscr{E}$ attains its infimum (here $0$), (finite-time) interpolation as per \Cref{def:approximation}, which can be seen as simultaneous or ensemble controllability, has been shown to hold for the dynamics $\*f$ as considered here in several recent works \citep{cuchiero2019deep, li2019deep, esteve2020large, agrachev2020control, ruiz2021neural, ruiz2021interpolation, barcena2021optimal}.
+\begin{remark}[Interpolation] In the case where $\mathscr{E}$ attains its infimum (here $0$), (finite-time) interpolation as per \Cref{def:approximation}, which can be seen as simultaneous or ensemble controllability, has been shown to hold for the dynamics $\*f$ as considered here in several recent works \citep{li2019deep, esteve2020large, agrachev2020control, ruiz2021neural, ruiz2022interpolation, barcena2021optimal, tabuada2022universal}.
 We have stated it as an assumption in \Cref{thm: L1.regu} to make transparent the ingredients used in the proof.

 On another hand, as our setting includes losses which do not attain their infimum, one cannot expect exact interpolation to always hold.
 This is exemplified by the cross-entropy defined in \eqref{eq: cross.entropy}, which motivates the asymptotic interpolation hypothesis.
-Under the assumption that there exits a control $u\in L^\infty(0,T_0;\mathbb{R}^{d_u})$ for which the \emph{margin} $\gamma=\gamma(\*x(T_0))$ defined as
+Under the assumption that there exists a control $u\in L^\infty(0,T_0;\mathbb{R}^{d_u})$ for which the \emph{margin} $\gamma=\gamma(\*x(T_0))$ defined as

 is positive in some $T_0>0$, in \citep[Proposition 7.4.2]{geshkovski2021control} asymptotic interpolation is shown to hold for the cross-entropy \eqref{eq: cross.entropy} with

 \end{remark}